openspending/spendb/doc/model/design.rst

 Attribute name conventions
 ''''''''''''''''''''''''''

-OpenSpending also gives special importance to a set of other attributes of compound dimensions so that it makes sense to define as many of them as
+SpenDB also gives special importance to a set of other attributes of compound dimensions so that it makes sense to define as many of them as
 possible: